Teen in Oxford High school shooting set for Sept. 6 trial

-PONTIAC, Mich.
-(AP) — A judge on Thursday set a Sept.
+DETROIT (AP) — A judge on Thursday set a Sept.
 6 trial date for a teenager charged with murder and other crimes in a Michigan school shooting that killed four students.

 Oakland County Judge Kwame Rowe said the date could change but he wanted to set one to “move this case forward.”